 - Best for Government Agencies: Federal Grant Writing 101 by Udemy

 - Best for Foundations and Nonprofits: Grant Writing for Nonprofits and Freelance Writers by Udemy

 - Best Free Class: 7 Steps to Write a Winning Grant by LearnGrantWriting.org

-The course contains a total of 12 lessons: starting with research, continuing with networking, writing, and ending with presenting.
+The course contains 12 lessons: starting with research, continuing with networking, writing, and ending with presenting.
 Each lesson is taught by Linda Vallejo, who has over 30 years of experience as a professional grant writer and grant-writing instructor.
 The course runs on both Windows and Mac computers and requires access to Microsoft Word and Adobe Reader.
-Past students have praised the course for being easy to understand as well as helping them build confidence in their grant writing skillsets and advance their careers.
+Past students have praised the course for being easy to understand and helping them build confidence in their grant writing skillsets and advance their careers.

 Interested students can enroll through the University of Georgia’s website for an instructor-led version or the self-paced version of the course.
 Both are priced at $159.
 The instructor-led version gives you six weeks of access to the course material, whereas the self-paced version gives you three months of access.

 Past students say the course was engaging, helpful, and exceeded their expectations.
-It’s important to note, however, that this course mainly focuses on the grant process for schools and nonprofits, so if you need a course for another industry, you should consider another option.
+However, it’s important to note that this course mainly focuses on the grant process for schools and nonprofits, so if you need a course for another industry, you should consider another option.

 The course can be watched on any desktop computer or through Skillshare’s iOS or Android mobile app.